lonkly/jaguarundi-website/README.md

 title: "Emilia"
 defer: false
 slug: "/my-slug"
 areas:
+   - .
   - Neon
   - Lights
 ---
 ```

 The frontmatter alone is enough, if you'd like to add additional content you can do so by writing your content (as usual with MDX) below the frontmatter.
-It'll be displayed in the header of the project below the date and areas.
+It'll be displayed in the header of the project below the date and areas:
+   - ..

 ### Changing the "About Me" text